myglenn/myglenn/README.md

 - 👀 I’m interested in backend development, AI, and creative apps.
 - 🌱 I’m currently learning Node.js and Python.
 - 💞️ I’m looking to collaborate on small, growth-oriented projects.
-- 📫 How to reach me: my_glenn@kakao.com
+- 📫 How to reach me: my_glenn@kakao.com or https://www.linkedin.com/in/sungmin-g-2a1b04353/
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: I believe every journey starts with a small but passionate first step!